 ● Use a nominee or your agent service for any required annual or periodic filings.

 Every state has different requirements for what must be listed.
 Sometimes it is a member or manager, and in extreme cases a home address.
 This is just one example of how doing business in other states often requires you sacrifice your privacy.
 With the method above you can avoid traps which would otherwise disclose your personal information.
-Learn more about the advantages of New Mexico LLCs here.
+Learn more about the advantages of New Mexico LLCs here, and how to create an anonymous LLC in Florida.

 If the above steps are followed, then your LLC in Florida will effectively be anonymous.
-If someone searches the Secretary's website, they will find your registered agent there and the New Mexico LLC.
+If someone searches the Secretary's website, they will find your Florida Registered Agent and the New Mexico LLC as the member.
 If the New Mexico LLC is searched they will only see your agent here.
 Your information will not appear anywhere along the chain.
 The Florida company "bottoms out" in an anonymous LLC.

 Every Secretary of State has different corporate disclosure requirements.
 At one end of the spectrum are states such as New Mexico, Delaware, Wyoming and Nevada.
 Connecticut and California LLCs are examples from the other end of the corporate disclosure extreme.
 They require personal information and a list of customers if you don't register for a sales tax license.
 Combining the above double anonymous LLC strategy and our nominee services you can achieve privacy in places not previously thought possible.